Convertible corporate bonds are very similar to convertible preferred stocks, with a few key differences.

 The first step is calculating the conversion ratio.

 This question does not require two pieces of information: the coupon (10%) and the stock’s market price ($25).
-Although it’s not essential to answer the question, we can use the stock’s market price to tell us if buying the bond and immediately converting would be profitable.
+The stock price isn’t needed to compute parity, but it does tell you whether immediate conversion would be profitable.

-Buying a bond for $1,100 and converting it into 50 shares of common stock costs $22 per share (the parity price).
-With the stock price currently at $25, there is an arbitrage opportunity.
-The investor could buy 50 shares for an effective price of $22 per share, then sell those shares for a $3 profit per share.
+Buying the bond for $1,100 and converting into 50 shares creates an effective cost of $22 per share (the parity price).
+With the stock trading at $25, there is an arbitrage opportunity: buy the bond, convert, and sell the shares for a $3 per share difference.

 A corporate bond has a conversion ratio of 10:1 and is purchased, while the common stock trades at $90.
 What is the parity price of the bond?

-If the bond trades in the market at any price below $900, then the bond should be purchased and converted immediately.
-An investor could sell the shares for a higher value than the bond’s purchase price, providing an immediate profit (arbitrage).
+If the bond trades in the market below $900, an investor could buy the bond, convert it, and sell the shares for more than the bond’s purchase price - an immediate arbitrage profit.

 A 7%, $1,000 par convertible corporate bond with a conversion price of $10 is purchased at 95.
 The common stock is currently trading at $8.
 What is the parity price of the bond?